mdkent/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option::  --compress-threads

    This option specifies the number of worker threads that will be used for parallel compression.
 It is passed directly to the xtrabackup child process.
 See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for details.

+.. option:: --compress-chunk-size

+   This option specifies the size of the internal working buffer for each compression thread, measured in bytes.
+It is passed directly to the xtrabackup child process.
+See the :program:`xtrabackup` :doc:`documentation <../xtrabackup_bin/xtrabackup_binary>` for details.

 .. option:: --copy-back